National Party candidate hires QC to fight suggestions she was a stripper

-National's Auckland Central selection process has been rocked by further controversy as a front-running candidate claims she has been smeared as a stripper.
+National's Auckland Central selection process has been rocked by further controversy as a front-running candidate says she has been targeted by incorrect claims she used to be a stripper.

 Nuwanthie Samarakone has hired Julian Miles, QC, to fight an alleged "damaging, malicious and untrue campaign" against her.